wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-aspnet-getting-started-blobs.md

 		using Microsoft.WindowsAzure.Storage.Blob;

-2. Get a <!-- deleted by customization **CloudStorageAccount** --><!-- keep by customization: begin --> `CloudStorageAccount` <!-- keep by customization: end --> object that represents your storage account information.
+2. Get a **CloudStorageAccount** object that represents your storage account information.
 Use the following code to get the your storage connection string and storage account information from the Azure service configuration.

 		CloudStorageAccount storageAccount = CloudStorageAccount.Parse(
 		   CloudConfigurationManager.GetSetting("<storage-account-name>_AzureStorageConnectionString"));

     > [AZURE.NOTE] Use all of the previous code in front of the code in the following sections.

-3. Get a <!-- deleted by customization **CloudBlobClient** --><!-- keep by customization: begin --> `CloudBlobClient` <!-- keep by customization: end --> object to reference an existing container in your storage account.
+3. Get a **CloudBlobClient** object to reference an existing container in your storage account.

 		// Create a blob client.
 		CloudBlobClient blobClient = storageAccount.CreateCloudBlobClient();